Ironhack-data-bcn-january-2023/project-III-geospatial-data/README.md

 10. Plot centroids?

 ### Use a data-oriented approach
-11. Amount of things within neighbourhood?
+11. Amount of things within neighbourhood?: query data points of a collection with neighbourhoogs of another
-12. Amount of things within a given radius?
+12. Amount of things within a given radius?: how many results does the 4s1 API return within a given radius?
-13. Amount of things within a neighbourhood relative to its size (density)?
+13. Amount of things within a neighbourhood relative to its size (density)? query data points of a collection with neighbourhoogs of another / area
-14. Minimum between company and points of interest?
+14. Minimum between company and points of interest?: calculate distance querying the elements of a collection with another elements of another collection

 ### Results
 15. Make decisions based on that: